FreddyCammegh/FYP/README.md

 The codes required for each implementation are found in the relevant folders.
-The weights for the object detection model and camera calibration script are alos provided.
+The weights for the object detection model and camera calibration script are also provided.